-SCEMSA has 13 ground ambulance providers that are approved for advanced life support services (ALS).
-Although it is common for a LEMSA to have more than one ALS provider agency, the complexity that comes with 13 providers when there is little oversight can be dangerous.
+SCEMSA has 13 ground ambulance providers that are approved for advanced life support (ALS) services.
+Although it is common for a LEMSA to have more than one ALS provider agency, the complexity that comes with 13 providers when there is little oversight can lead to a dangerous over-extension of resources.

 Because SCEMSA has not implemented any form of documentation standardization amongst its 13 ALS providers, the hospital ED staff are charged with training on four different patient care record (PCR) platforms to interface with hospital electronic health records.
 These platforms are subject to frequent password changes, information technology updates, and education updates.
 Each ED must employ dozens of people who are proficient in accessing these platforms at all hours of the day.
-Of the provider agencies not on a software PCR platform, ED staff have been left to hunt four PCRs by telephone and email so that the hospital can attach documentation to the patient's electronic medical record in order to maintain compliance with requirements set by regulatory agencies.
-The labor costs just in this area are profound for hospitals.
+Of the provider agencies not on a software PCR platform, ED staff have been left to hunt for PCRs by telephone and email so that the hospital can attach documentation to the patient's electronic medical record to maintain compliance with requirements set by regulatory agencies.
+The labor costs just in this area are profound for hospitals, which diverts resources from critical patient care functions and can compromise access to care.